 just a few of my intersections.
 Here’s a part of my story.

 I started my career in Business and Accounting working in CPA firms and I still see a huge benefit in understanding business and finances.

-For many years, I was doing certain jobs knowing that I didn’t like.
-I hated actually but I did it regardless.
-There was an internal struggle of conforming to societal norms.
-Plus being the first-generation born in this country, and making family proud.
-It was challenging for me to hear what I truly wanted because of the pressure I felt.
+But for many years, I was doing certain jobs knowing that I didn’t like but I did it regardless.
+I felt an internal struggle of conforming to societal norms.
+Plus being the first-generation born in this country, and making my family proud.
+It was challenging for me to hear what I truly wanted because of the pressure I felt and as a sensitive person I was more inclined to please others than to understand and please myself.
 I thought “you graduate college, you wear office clothes and high heels, and work in an office with cubicles.”

 But that got old fast for me.
 My soul was craving something else.

 Interestingly enough my first corporate job introduced me to my first mindful experience.

 I tried corporate yoga in our office building.
 I remember feeling so content and happy afterward.
 I didn’t feel stressed or annoyed about the fact that I needed to go back upstairs and work 2-3 more hours.
 Or the fact that I could not find a relationship with myself and felt a deep emptiness.
 Looking back unconsciously I was thinking, “What the hell is this?
 How can it happen so quickly?
 All I did was move a little and now I can’t stop smiling.”